Thrillworks/tw-standards/src/chapters/readable-code.md

 	2. ### Follow Project Conventions.
 		When inheriting a code base, consider the conventions already established in it.
 In many cases, the codebase as a whole would be easier to understand if you stick with those conventions rather than using ones we might consider better.
 This applies especially to symbol names and formatting rules.
 	3. ### Avoid “Code Smells”.
 		Code smells are superficial things that tip you off to the fact that something else might be wrong in the code.
 If your code has such a “smell”, see if this is a symptom of a deeper problem.
 If so, fix the underlying problem.
 If the issue is just superficial, then clean it up nonetheless, so that the next person does not have to spend time investigating it.
-Common types of “code smells” include duplicated code, long functions, too many arguments to a function, very large objects, objects that everyone has access to, etc. The [Code Smell] article in Wikipedia provides more examples.
+Common types of “code smells” include duplicated code, long functions, too many arguments to a function, very large objects, objects that everyone has access to, etc. The [Code Smell][https://en.wikipedia.org/wiki/Code_smell] article in Wikipedia provides more examples.
 	4. ### Avoid “Clever” Code.
 		A conventional solution that is easy to understand is usually preferred to a clever solution that saves a few lines of code but would puzzle people who will work on this code later.
 If you do decide to be clever, make sure to provide documentation.
 2. ## Formatting
 	1. ### Mind the Style.
 		Having consistent style makes it easier for different developers to collaborate.
 	2. ### Indent With 2 Spaces.
 		Never use tabs.
 Tabs vs. spaces is a holy war.
 It’s not worth rehashing each side’s arguments here.
 What’s important is that a mixture of tabs and spaces is intolerable, so a convention is needed.
-Ours is to use 2 spaces. **So say we all**.
+Our convention is to use 2 spaces.
+Again, consistency is important.
 	3. ### Cut Your Lines.
 		Keep all lines under 80 characters long.
 You may be working on a large screen.
-Others may be working on smaller ones - or in two columns.
+Others may be working on smaller screens - or in two columns.
 Or they want to use a part of their screen for other editor panels.
 And someone else is trying to read your code on a phone.
 The oldtimers might call us lax here and insist that the proper length limit is 78.
 But it’s 2020, so we move with the times.
-	4. ### VSCode
+	4. ### VSCode.
-		IDEs come and go, Right now we all use VSCode, if you want to use VI, VIM etc, go for it, but we will hold you to the standards for linting and IDE configuration that are standard and easy in the editor everyone else uses.
+		IDEs come and go; right now we all use VSCode.
+If you want to use VI, VIM etc, go for it, but we will hold you to the standards for linting and IDE configuration that are standard and easy in the editor everyone else uses.
 	5. ### Use Tools.
 		Use Prettify with our standard settings for all other white space questions.
 Put them in your `.prettifyrc`.
 Do not fight Prettify.
 Let it do your thinking for you.
-Additionally, place an `.editorconfig` file in your repo to make it easier for other developers to comply with the same standards.::Sample configuration files are available in our private “dev” repository, under dotfiles. :: When using `.editorconfig`, make sure that it does not contradict settings in `.prettifyrc`.
-To make Sublime Text work with `.editorconfig`, install “EditorConfig” plugin using Package Control in VSCode.
+Additionally, place an `.editorconfig` file in your repo to make it easier for other developers to comply with the same standards.
+Sample configuration files are available in our private “dev” repository, under dotfiles.
+When using `.editorconfig`, make sure that it does not contradict settings in `.prettifyrc`.
+To make Sublime Text work with `.editorconfig`, install “EditorConfig” plugin using Package Control: go to Preferences > Package Control > Install Package.
 	6. ### Use Consistent Quotes.
 		Use single quotes `'` to delimit string constants in JavaScript.
 Use double quotes `"` in JSX and HTML.
 Both choices are a matter of convention.
 What’s important is consistency.
 	7. ### Avoid Unnecessary Parentheses.